 Service By Alternative Means

 If you find your spouse, great, proceed with your divorce as normal.
-Once you exhaust your options, scour the Earth for your spouse, and prove you did everything you can, divorce laws allow you to move ahead.
+Once you exhaust your options, scour the Earth for your spouse, and prove you did everything you can, no-fault divorce laws still allow you to move ahead.

 Service by Publication

 One of these alternatives is service by publication.
 More or less what it sounds like, service by publication means you must release a public notice via an acceptable source.
-This most often takes the form of a news outlet, usually a newspaper, in the area where your spouse most likely lives.
+This most often takes the form of a news outlet, usually a newspaper in the area where your spouse most likely lives.
 The summons must appear once a week for four straight weeks.

 Service by Posting